 Exhausted, I get up the next morning, eat breakfast, and jump on the bike.
 I pedal some more.
 I keep pedaling.

 Not to put too metaphorical of a slant on this, but I’m not getting anywhere.

 Also, filed under sad personal stories: With Luke finishing his semester cooped up in his apartment, and us stuck here in the house, and me falling into the standards regarding underlying conditions/older people, we’re not sure when we again can safely get together with — actually see and hug — our son.

 He has two roommates (one went home).
 They skitter around town.
-They could be infected in any number of places, Luke could be infected, and not even know it because they’re young and healthy.
+They could get infected in any number of places, Luke could be infected and not even know it, because they’re young and healthy.
 But they could pass it on to us.

 I don’t know.
 Maybe we’ll meet in a park somewhere and spend some time with him.
 We’ll just have to make sure we’re six feet apart.
 It’s the very definition of social distancing.